-The overall sand and gravel pit is 20 ha in area and the operations focused on suppling high quality sand material to the nearby Construction sites.
-The Proposed development focuses on development a waste permit on the site.
+The overall sand and gravel pit is 20 ha in area and the operations focused on supplying high quality sand material to the nearby construction sites.
+The proposed development focuses on development a waste permit on the site.
 Subsoil and topsoil material will be imported to the site to restore the site to productive agricultural land use while also accommodating a number of habitats on the site.
 A Construction and Development (C&D) recycling permit is proposed for the site to increase the recycling rate of C&D in the local area and serve a niche.

 Moyfin Pit is located within the River Boyne Catchment (Hydrometric Area 07).
 The closest surface water features are located to the west of the Pit.
 The Boyne is a designated site – the Boyne and Blackwater SAC.

 Proposed Infrastructure associated with the pit comprises landscaped earthen berms surrounding most of the former quarrying area, offices and associated canteen facilities, settlement lagoons, wheelwash and a weighbridge.

 Surface water management features within Moyfin Pit comprise of a water collection sump swales, a series of settlement lagoons and oil water interceptor.
 The reuse of water within the site results in zero surface water discharge from the site.

 The settlement ponds will collect runoff from the hardstand areas and from the wheelwash and following settlement this water is directed to a sump near the entrance and recirculated for use in the wheelwash.
 An overhead spray will be incorporated into the wheelwash.
 In this way, water is recycled within a closed system and there is no potential impact on the nearby River Boyne.
 The proposed settlement system will be closely monitored by the environmental management team as a result of water discharge from the Pit or suspended solids from vehicles exiting the site.